-So when Diana’s new coworker, Dr. Barbara Minerva, arrives and humbly asks if she’d like to have lunch, she’s stumped.
+So when Diana’s new coworker, Dr Barbara Minerva, arrives and humbly asks if she’d like to have lunch, she’s stumped.
 Barbara, too, is a misfit in her own right, thus the two quickly became friends.

 Kristen Wiig’s performance as the pleasantly silly, warmhearted researcher is subtly amusing in these early scenes.
-I wished she and Gadot were starring in a mismatched buddy comedy instead, because the connection they have when they meet for drinks at happy hour with the Washington Monument gleaming behind them in the distance.
+I wished she and Gadot were starring in a mismatched buddy comedy instead because of the connection they have when they meet for drinks at happy hour with the Washington Monument gleaming behind them in the distance.
 The part allows Wiig to deliver her lines with her usual wry, self-deprecating deadpan; it appears effortless but necessitates pinpoint precision.

 However, it’s fun to watch her expand and grow into a malevolent figure as the movie proceeds.
 It’s a significant change of pace for the comic, and she physically and emotionally rises to the challenge.

 Barbara, you see, gets her hands on a weird stone that comes into the lab, and she and Diana figure out that it’s the kind that offers the bearer one wish.
 Diana thinks she could be with her long-lost love, Pine’s Steve Trevor, who has been dead for nearly seven decades.
 Barbara thinks she could be more like Diana: self-assured, powerful, and seductive.